Torna alla lista annunci

 Art in Tanzania

-The internship outcome is to learn to use and get experience implementing your education in developing country conditions with limited capacitation.
-Also to better understand the opportunities in a fast-growing economy.
-Interns work in teams of international students and volunteer professionals.
+The internship outcome is to learn, to use, and to get experience to implement your education in developing country conditions with limited capacitation.
+Also, to better understand the opportunities in a fast-growing economy.

 • Art in Tanzania is a self-sustainable Tanzanian non-profit NGO having about 200 international interns annually in Tanzania in multiple professional work programs.